-Daniel Bloom is an Australian-born environmentalist who currently works as a program associate at Hazon.
+Daniel Bloom is an Australian-born technologist who currently works for a healthcare company.
 He has a degree in Jewish Studies from Monash University in Melbourne and also studied at the Hebrew University of Jerusalem.
-Daniel enjoys travel: he has backpacked through China and Southeast Asia and served as a volunteer English teacher in Danang, Vietnam.
+Daniel enjoys travel and has spent time in over thirty countries across six continents.
 After moving to Israel, he studied for a year at Yeshivat Hamivtar before serving for six months in the Israeli Defense Forces.
-He currently lives with his wife in New York City.
+He currently lives with his wife and two children in Chicago.
 Daniel can be reached at danielibloom@gmail.com.

-©2015 American Jewish World Service
+©2016 American Jewish World Service